Bookworm-project/BookwormDB/README.md

 # Installation

+Installation is tested on Ubuntu and OS X. It may work on other Unixes, but will not work on Windows.

+1. Install some dependencies; mysql or mariadb, GNU parallel,
-1. Download the latest release, either by cloning this git repo or downloading a zip.
+2. Download the latest release, either by cloning this git repo or downloading a zip.
-2. Navigate to the folder in the terminal, and type `python setup.py install`.
+3. Navigate to the folder in the terminal, and type `pip install .`.
-   * If `/usr/bin` or `/usr/lib/cgi-bin` is not writeable by your account, you may need to type `sudo python setup.py install`
+   * If `/usr/lib/cgi-bin` is not writeable by your account, you may need to type `sudo pip install .`
-3. Type `bookworm --help` to confirm the executable has worked.
+4. Type `bookworm --help` to confirm the executable has worked.
 If this doesn't work, file a bug report.
+5. Type `bookworm config mysql` for some interactive prompts to allow Bookworm to edit MySQL databases on your server.
+(Note that this makes some other changes to your mysql configuration files; you may want to copy them first if you're using it for other things.)

 ## Releases